- About COCOPS

 - Contact us

 COCOPS – Coordinating for Cohesion in the Public Sector of the Future is a public management research consortium consisting of 11 universities in 10 countries.
-With a budget of nearly 2,7 million € from the European Commission’s FP7, this is to become one of the largest comparative public management research projects in Europe.
-The project started on 1 Jan 2011 and will run for 3,5 years.
-It is coordinated by Erasmus University Rotterdam.
+With a budget of nearly 2,7 million € from the European Commission’s FP7, this was one of the largest comparative public management research projects in Europe.
+The project has now ended, but many of the researchers involved continue to work on the topic and data.

 The London School of Economics Impact of Social Sciences Blog published a new post written by Dion Curry: New public administration reforms are required to meet the challenges posed by Europe’s austerity policies.
 Dion Curry writes on the views of both citizens and public sector executives on trends within public administration over the last five years.
 The […]